Birmingham Hospital Lawyer

 Christian & Small routinely provides regulatory guidance to health care clients on issues involving:

 - Anti-kickback Statute, Stark Statute and False Claims Act

 - Open Records/Meetings Act

 - Medicare/Medicaid certification and reimbursement

 - Antitrust compliance

-Our lawyers also assist health care clients with their business operations from corporate formations to restructurings and workouts.
-We advise physician practices, hospitals, long-term care facilities and other health care providers on contract negotiations, due diligence when hiring, real estate transactions and state compliance with federal regulations.
+The Birmingham hospital lawyers also assist health care clients with their business operations from corporate formations to restructurings and workouts.
+They advise physician practices, hospitals, long-term care facilities and other health care providers on contract negotiations, due diligence when hiring, real estate transactions and state compliance with federal regulations.

 - Health Information Technology, Electronic Health Record and EMR issues